← All diseases

 Symptoms

 Fever, cough, fatigue, shortness of breath, loss of taste or smell, sore throat, and congestion.
-Symptoms range from mild to severe.
+Symptoms range from mild to severe; some people develop Long COVID with prolonged symptoms.

 Who is at risk?

 Anyone can contract COVID-19.
-Older adults, immunocompromised individuals, and those with underlying health conditions are at higher risk for severe illness.
+Older adults, immunocompromised individuals, and those with underlying health conditions face the highest risk of severe illness and hospitalization.

 What you can do